Translation from sanskrit:

 - Improves posture.

-- Strengthens the muscles of the back and abdomen.
+- Strengthens the back muscles and core.

-- Stretches the back of the legs.
+- Stretches the hamstrings and the back of the legs.

 - Strengthens the thigh muscles.